Wafaa-Almadhoun/operation-and-manufacture-motor-encoder/README.md

 to know more about different types of encoders and their applications .

  ,We will cover several topics : 👍

  1. single channel optical encoder .
  2. servo motor rotate 90 degrees and back to 0 degree after 3 sec .
- 3. Control multiple servo motors using Potentiometers .
+ 3. Suggestions to build a special encoder .

 ## Technologies
 Project is created with: